domRiddle/ASF/Setting-up.md

 This confirms that you've successfully edited your config.
 In exactly the same way you can change global ASF properties, by switching from bot tab to "ASF" tab, downloading generated `ASF.json` config file and putting it in your `config` directory.

-Editing your ASF configs can be much easier by using our ASF-ui frontend, which will be explained further below.
+Editing your ASF configs can be done much easier by using our ASF-ui frontend, which will be explained further below.

 ---